If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 United Kingdom: the DUAA's big bang already happened — but it's not finished

 The Data (Use and Access) Act's main PECR changes commenced on February 5, 2026: new consent exceptions for low-risk purposes (first-party statistics, appearance preferences, emergency assistance) and PECR fines raised from £500,000 to GDPR levels — up to £17.5 million or 4% of global turnover.
 The ICO's final Storage and Access Technologies guidance followed on April 29, 2026.
+The DUAA requirement to operate a formal data-protection complaints procedure commenced on June 19, 2026.
 All of that is "now," not "next" — see the 2026 banner update guide.

 What is still ahead: